expo/expo/docs/pages/clients/extending-the-dev-menu.md

        clearNSUserDefaults.importance = DevMenuItem.ImportanceHigh // This value tells the dev-menu in which order the actions should be rendered. clearNSUserDefaults.registerKeyCommand(input: "p", modifiers: .command) // You can associate key commend with your action.

-       // Return created object.
-Note: you can register multiple actions if you want. return [clearNSUserDefaults]
+       // Register created object.
+Note: you can register multiple actions if you want. container.addItem(clearNSUserDefaults)

+       // Return container
+       return container
      }
    }
    ```